Static Method in Java (with Examples)

 int y = 20;

-// Declare a static method with two parameters x and y with data type integer.
+// Declare a static method with two parameters x and y of type int.

 static void add(int x, int y)